Orlando Museum of Art

 The Orlando Museum of Art and the work of the retiring director were well known in the museum world and word of the search spread through our advertising and word of mouth.
 Through very active recruiting and sourcing, several qualified candidates emerged.
 The successful candidate, Glenn Gentele, had served as Director at Laumiere Sculpture Park and Museum in St. Louis, an institution focused on cutting-edge contemporary art, where Glenn had led the transformation of the exhibition, education and public programs.
 As President and CEO at Oklahoma City Museum of Art, Glenn developed new funding sources and institutional collaborations to enhance the quality and depth of the Museum’s permanent collection and exhibition program.
 Glenn also had deep Florida roots, having been Head of Collections and Curator of Exhibitions at the John and Mable Ringling Museum of Art in Sarasota.

 The Search Committee was pleased to find in Glenn the fundraising and leadership capabilities critical to OMA’s future direction.
-Glenn began at OMA in 2012.
+Glenn began at OMA in 2012, and he and the Board have initiated plans for OMA to relocate to downtown Orlando, with the objective doubling exhibition space and reaching a larger and more diverse audience.